melonjs/melonjs.org/src/pages/tutorial/part-3-3-modifying-the-code.md

 These are the files used by the web server running on your computer.
 VS Code is a great tool to edit your code file files (the program in the screenshot).
 You can also notice all of the code is organized in the `js` folder.
 We can open and close folders/directories by clicking the triangles next to them on the left side.

+For more resources on how to code in JavaScript [see here.](https://webslc.com/musings/learn-js/)

 <a href="/tutorial/part-4-going-beyond" class="next">Up Next: Going beyond this tutorial</a>